 - Preheat the oven to 175º and, while, prepare the mixture of soy milk and agave syrup and varnish it with the roscón.
 We decorate it with the candied fruit and pearly sugar and bake it for 15 minutes, making sure it does not burn.
 After this time, we take it out of the oven, decorate it with a bit of crushed pearly sugar, let it cool by placing it on a rack and, when it has cooled down, serve it.

-- Make sure that the rum you use has not used any product of animal origin for its elaboration, since during the clarification process elements such as animal albumin, milk proteins, gelatin or fishtail are usually used.
+- Make sure that the rum you use has not used any product of animal origin for its preparation, since during the clarification process elements such as animal albumin, milk proteins, gelatin or fishtail are often used.

-- When selecting vegetable margarine, check that it does not contain palm oil either and that it is 100% vegetable (Eg: Flora brand olive margarine has gelatin among its ingredients).
+- When selecting the vegetable margarine, make sure it does not contain palm oil either and that it is 100% vegetable (eg, the olive margarine from the Flora brand has gelatin among its ingredients).

-- If you don't have icing sugar on hand, you can make it using a mixture of 95% sugar - 5% corn starch, and grinding it in a coffee grinder.
-In this way you can make icing sugar using whole cane and panela sugar.
+- If you do not have sugar glas by hand, you can make it using a mixture of 95% sugar - 5% corn starch, and grinding it in a coffee grinder.
+In this way you can make icing sugar using sugar cane and brown sugar.

-- In the event that you prefer to make a donut without filling or filling in half, in step 12, instead of stretching the dough into a rectangle, you should take the dough, knead it gently for 2 or 3 minutes and let it rest for 15 minutes covered with a clean cotton cloth.
-Then you make a hole in the center and stretch it from the inside out, opening it until the mass no longer yields.
-When the dough does not give more than if, the process is the same, cover it with the rag and let it rise for 1 hour and 30 minutes.
+- In case you prefer to make an unfilled filling or stuffing in half, in step 12, instead of stretching the dough forming a rectangle, you should take the dough, knead it gently for 2 or 3 minutes and let it rest for 15 minutes covered with a clean cotton cloth.
+Then you make a hole in the center and stretch it from the inside out, opening it until the dough does not yield anymore.
+When the mass does not give more than if, the process is the same, you cover it with the cloth and let it take 1 hour and 30 minutes.

-- If after the baking time, you see that the roscón is not yet well cooked, you can leave it a little longer, always watching that it does not burn.
-If you see that it browns a lot on top without being well cooked, you can cover it with vegetable paper to prevent the fruit from burning.
+- If after the baking time, you see that the roscón is still not well cooked, you can leave it a little more, watching always that it does not burn.
+If you see that it browns a lot above without being well cooked, you can cover it with vegetable paper to prevent the fruit from burning.